 Together, we discover, design, and deliver transformative, personalized, and authentic learning experiences for all students

-Welcome to the new (beta) website of the National Capstone Consortium.
+Welcome to the National Capstone Consortium

-The National Capstone Consortium is an open-source collaborative of educators, represented by a diverse range of schools - public and independent, large and small, day and boarding - from across the country.
+The National Capstone Consortium is an artisanal, open-source collaborative of educators, represented by a diverse range of schools - public and independent, large and small, day and boarding - from across the country.
 The capstone programs they represent are similarly diverse, which yields a rich pool of experiences and perspectives.

 Members of the National Capstone Consortium believe that long-term authentic and personalized academic research projects culminating in a formal community presentation have the potential to be transformative educational tools.
 Active participants of the Capstone Consortium want to network with educational leaders from like-minded schools to examine, improve, and expand the reach of this kind of education.